rsairu/hello-world/README.md

 ```
 - With a `from ... import *` statement, function calls do not require the module name prefix.

-## Parameters
-A parameter is a variable in which an argument is stored when a function is called.
-Parameter values are forgotten upon function return.
-In general, the value that a function call evaluates to is called the return value of the function.
-A return statement consists of the `return` keyword and the value or expression that the function should return.
-Keyword arguments, often used for optional parameters, are identified by the keyword put before them in a function call.
-E.g.,:
-	print('Hello', end=' ') (ending with a space instead of the newline)

-## Scope
-Parameters and variables that are assigned in a called function are said to exist in that function's local scope.
-Variables that are assigned outside all functions are said to exist in the global scope.
-A variable must be either a local variable or a global variable.
-	Code in the global scope cannot use any local variables.
-	Local scope can access global variables using the "global" statement.

 ## Errors
 Errors can be handled with try and except statements.
 I.e.:
 		try: